How To Prepare, Lodge And Maximise Your Tax Return

 Tax On Redundancy Payments

-You might be entitled to receive concessional tax treatment that wouldn’t otherwise be available if you left your job for other reasons.
+You may be eligible to receive favourable tax treatment that you wouldn’t have access to in any other circumstance if you left your job for reasons other than those listed above.

 Understanding redundancy payments

-The tax-free limit, which changes every year, is a base amount, plus an amount for each full year of service with your employer.
-After that, any remaining genuine redundancy payment is taxed at concessional tax rates up to a capped limit, indexed annually (the ETP cap).
+A base amount is added to the tax-free maximum, and then an additional amount is added for each full year of service that you have provided to your employer.
+This limit shifts annually.
+After that, any residual real redundancy payment is subject to taxation at concessional tax rates up to a capped level, which is adjusted annually for inflation (the ETP cap).

 - You’re dismissed because your employer no longer requires the job you were doing as part of its business or structure; and